23Benji/23Benji/README.md

 # 💫 About Me:
 👋 Hi, I'm Benji – a passionate programmer with a strong interest in cybersecurity, ethical hacking, and AI-powered projects.<br><br>
-🔹 Currently working on DeskJarvis, my Maturaproject — an AR-powered desktop assistant that blends augmented reality with smart automation.<br/>
+🔹 Currently working on DeskJarvis, my Maturaproject<br/>
-🔹 Enthusiastic about network security, penetration testing, and ethical hacking.<br>🔹 Always looking for new challenges in software development and AI integration.<br>💡 Open to collaboration on security-focused projects, AI-driven applications, and anything that pushes the boundaries of tech!<br><br>📫 Feel free to reach out or check out my latest projects.
+🔹 Enthusiastic about network security, penetration testing, and ethical hacking.<br>🔹 Always looking for new challenges in software development and AI integration.<br>💡 Open to collaboration on security-focused projects, AI-driven applications, and anything that pushes the boundaries of tech!<br><br>📫 Feel free to reach out or check out my latest projects on my <a href="https://23benji.github.io/">Website</a>.

 # 💻 Tech Stack: